AnonymFlow

 Hulu, Peacock, ITVX, Channel 4.
 Strict home country geofiltering, no access outside the zone without VPN.
 Immediate restoration with US/UK server via NordVPN or Surfshark.
 Typical use case: an American traveler on holiday in Europe wanting to watch Hulu or Peacock live.
 Works without difficulty in May 2026.

 Disney+, Prime Video, HBO Max.
 Variable regional catalogues, less aggressive geofiltering than BBC.
-A standard VPN with UK or US server restores the target catalogue in 90% of cases.
+A standard VPN with UK or US server restores the target catalogue in most cases.

 Local platforms of the visited country.
 Interesting reverse: a traveler can subscribe to a local platform during their stay (Hotstar in India, iQiyi in China, Wink in Russia) to access the local catalogue.
 Legal, sometimes cheaper than abroad, and requires using a VPN with a server in the target country once back home.